mamula2023/matching_melodies/README.md

     * {action} is either accept or reject
     * Accepting or rejecting can only be done once.
     * hitting endpoint triggers celery task that notifies applicant about status change

+10. Get available genres and categories
+    ```
+    GET /api/event/genre/
+    GET /api/event/category/
+    ```
+    These endpoints do not need authorization.
+Genre and Category objects are added only by admin in admin panel.
+    These endpoints return arrays of corresponding objects Single object in response:
+    ```json
+    {
+      "id": 1,
+      "title": "Hip-Hop"
+    }
+    ```